India

 Multiple indirect taxes (except customs duty) have been subsumed within GST, and there is one single tax applicable on supply of goods and services.
 However, there are a few products that continue to be outside the ambit of GST, such as petrol, diesel, aviation turbine fuel (ATF), natural gas, alcohol for human consumption, and crude oil.

-For smooth GST implementation, the government has formed a GST Council.
-The Council consists of the State Finance Ministers representing their states.
-The GST Council provides recommendations to the government on various aspects of GST law, such as rate revisions and amendments in GST rules, etc.
+For smooth GST operation, the government has formed a GST Council, which consists of the State Finance Ministers representing their states.
+The GST Council provides recommendations to the government on various aspects of GST law, such as rate revisions and amendments in GST rules, issuance of notifications, circulars, etc.

 GST regime